jellyfin/jellyfin.org/docs/general/administration/backup-and-restore.md

 4. Click the `Create Backup` button.
 5. Using the checkboxes, select which aspects of Jellyfin Server you wish to back up. `Database` is always required to be backed up.
 Other options include `Metadata`, `Subtitles` and `Trickplay`.
 6. Click `Create` and wait for your backup to be created.

+> [!IMPORTANT]
+> A backup does not contain your media files, it only contains the files for Jellyfin Server itself.